This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Snakes can get constipated due to dehydration, low humidity, oversized prey, or stress, so maintaining proper care is essential.
+- Snakes can get constipated from dehydration, low humidity, oversized prey, or eating improper items like loose substrate.

 What is Constipation in Snakes

-Constipation in snakes occurs when their digestive system slows down or becomes obstructed, making it difficult to pass waste.
+Constipation in snakes happens when their digestive system slows down, making it hard to pass waste.

 Causes of Constipation